 Dried Pulla Chile Peppers

-Inventory, 5 lbs : 6.00
+Inventory, 5 lbs : 3.20

-This item was last sold on : 03/22/13
+This item was last sold on : 02/21/17

-Dried Pulla chile peppers are typically available year round.
+Dried Pulla chile peppers are available year-round.

-May be added directly to a recipe or rehydrated by soaking in hot water for 10 minutes.
-For more flavor, roast for three to four minutes in 250-degree oven.
-Delicious in stews, soups, dips, chutneys, casseroles, cooked vegetables, and as a seasoning for salsas and sauces.
-Give warmth to meat and poultry dishes with this dried chile.
-Add flavor to breakfast burritos, tortilla soup and to fish entrees.
+Dried Pulla chile peppers can be used similarly to dried Guajillos, though they will impart more spice into the dish.
+They may be added directly to a recipe in the dried form or rehydrated by soaking in hot water for 10 minutes.
+To maximize their flavor, roast for three to four minutes in 250-degree oven or toast in a dry cast iron skillet.
+They add a sharp high note of spice to stews, soups, dips, chutneys, casseroles, cooked vegetables, and as a seasoning for salsas, sauces and marinades.

 Recipes that include Dried Pulla Chile Peppers.
 One is easiest, three is harder.